embatty/KL_2025/course_modules_2025/GenomeAssemblyAndAnnotation/GenomeAssemblyAndAnnotation.md

 `head -n 4 cpe004_shovill.fasta`

-5. Download and use the [Bandage](https://rrwick.github.io/Bandage/) tool to visualise the assembly graph produced by Shovill.
+5. Use the [Bandage](https://rrwick.github.io/Bandage/) tool to visualise the assembly graph produced by Shovill.
 Open the Bandage software and select File > Load graph > navigate to and select cpe004_shovill.gfa > Click on Draw graph
 The result should look like the image below.

 ![bandage_illumina](bandage_illumina.png)